Shadow Hamiltonian Simulation: Results

-The invariance property ensures that the shadow Hamiltonian simulation problem is solvable, but the map that takes $\ket{\rho(0);S}$ to $\ket{\rho(t);S}$ need not be simple in general.
-Our first result is that if the matrix $\bm{H}_S$ is Hermitian, then the shadow state of the physical state $\rho(t)$ that evolves with $H$, evolves according to a Schr\"odinger equation but with the Hamiltonian $\bm{H}_S$.
+The IP ensures that the shadow Hamiltonian simulation problem is solvable, but does not provide the desired mapping.
+Our first result is that, if the matrix ${H}_S$ is Hermitian, then the shadow state evolves according to a Schr\"odinger equation, but with the Hamiltonian ${H}_S$ rather than $H$.

-\begin{theorem} Let $H$ be a Hamiltonian and $S=\{O_1,\dots,O_M\}$ be a set of operators, such that $H$ and $S$ satisfy the invariance property.
-Let $\rho(t)$ be the state of the quantum system obtained by evolving $\rho(0)$ under $H$ for time $t$.
-The shadow state $\ket{\rho(t);S}$ satisfies the differential equation: